AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/add-a-social-button-on-a-landing-page.md

 >1.
 Name your social button, select **None** from **Clone** **From**, and click **Insert**.
 >
 >   ![](assets/image2014-9-17-10-3a35-3a26.png)>
 >Congratulations!
 You have added a social button to your landing page.
 Be sure to approve the landing page.
-You can also&nbsp; [publish the landing page to Facebook](../../../../product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md)&nbsp;or&nbsp; [put the social button on your website](deploy-social-on-your-website.md).
+You can also  [publish the landing page to Facebook](../../../../product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md) or  [put the social button on your website](deploy-social-on-your-website.md).

 >
 >>[!TIP]
 >>
->>To save time, you can use the&nbsp;**Clone From**&nbsp;option to copy all settings from an existing social button.
+>>To save time, you can use the **Clone From** option to copy all settings from an existing social button.

 >
 >>[!NOTE]